azothjs/azoth/README.md

 in the template, not the rendered dom node instances.

 3. Binding functions are executed for any bound node instance along with the data context.
 Any work that is instance specific happens here.
+Static nodes do not require any additional work.

 ### 3. Very Vanilla JS